LEGAL

 3. FEES AND CHARGES

-• a) Client paying Agency: In consideration of the Services to be performed by Agency, Client shall pay to Agency fees in the amounts and according to the payment schedule set forth in the Project Order (Schedule B - Statement of work), and all applicable sales, use or value added taxes, even if calculated or assessed subsequent to the payment schedule.
+• 3.1.
+Fees paid from Client to Agency: In consideration of the Services to be performed by Agency, Client shall pay to Agency fees in the amounts and according to the payment schedule set forth in the Project Order (Schedule B - Statement of work), and all applicable sales, use or value added taxes, even if calculated or assessed subsequent to the payment schedule.
 The final fee may include an additional post support add-on provision, if chosen by the Client.

 • 3.2.
 Expenses: Expenses incurred detailed in the Project Order will be paid within 30 days.